earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 ## Work with Landsat data in R

 Now, we have learned that basic concepts associated with a raster stack.
-We want to work with Landsat data to better understand our study site - which is the cold springs fire scare in Colorado.
+We want to work with spectral imagery to better understand our study site - which is the cold springs fire scare in Colorado.

-Landsat has multiple bands -

-## which landsat are we using?? we need to figure that out. probably 7?

 To work with multi-band raster data we will use the `raster` and `rgdal` packages.